SCCapstone/BitCrunch/README.md

 ## Testing Technology
 Go compiler has built-in test functionality.
-In addition, we will be using (url link to go-rod) to facillitate behaviorial testing.
+In addition, we will be using ([go-rod](https://github.com/go-rod/rod)) to facillitate behaviorial testing.

 ## Running Tests
 To run tests, first navigate to the correct directory for the desired testing type.
 These are either /testing/automation, or /testing/unit.
 While in these directories, you may run the following commands to test.